-Candidates who make no specific reference to the contemporary society or cultural heritage of a country where the language is spoken will have their mark for Content and Presentation halved.
+Candidates who make no reference to the contemporary society or cultural heritage of a country where the language is spoken will have their mark for content/presentation halved.

-Content and Presentation Pronunciation and Intonation Language Knowledge of facts; ability to express opinions and raise issues for discussion.
-9/10 Full and well organised coverage of the topic; ideas and opinions included as well as factual points; lively presentation; examiner's interest sustained.
+Content/Presentation Knowledge of facts; ability to express opinions and raise Pronunciation/Intonation Language Full and well organised coverage of the topic; ideas and opinions included as well as factual points; lively presentation; Examiner's interest sustained.
 5 Outstanding pronunciation and intonation; an occasional slight mistake or hesitation.
 Not necessarily a native speaker.
 5 Has a very good feeling for the language; speaks fluently and accurately; shows good use of relevant idiom and uses a wide range of structures and vocabulary.
-7/8 Good exposition and sound organisation of the topic; makes relevant factual points though may be less good in ideas and opinions; presentation somewhat stilted though keeps examiner's interest.
-4 Good pronunciation, makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation 4 Speaks fairly fluently and accurately; uses idiom with a reasonable range of structures and vocabulary.
+7/8 Good exposition and sound organisation of the topic; makes relevant factual points though may be less good in ideas and opinions; presentation somewhat stilted though keeps Examiner's interest.
+4 Good pronunciation, makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation.
+4 Speaks fairly fluently and accurately; uses idiom with a reasonable range of structures and vocabulary.
 5/6 Adequate exposition of the topic; few ideas or opinions; evidence of preparation but presentation pedestrian.
 3 A fair degree of accuracy in pronunciation; quite a number of errors; some attempt at intonation and expression.
 3 May speak with hesitation; adequate range of structures and vocabulary; no ambiguity of meaning.
-3/4 Material thin; rambling, repetitious; hardly any ideas or opinions; in danger of losing the examiner's interest.
-2 Intelligible but shows marked influence of mother tongue and very many errors of pronunciation 2 Marked hesitation; limited range of structures and vocabulary; leading to some ambiguity of meaning.
+3/4 Material thin; rambling, repetitious; hardly any ideas or opinions; in danger of losing the Examiner's interest.
+2 Intelligible but shows marked influence of mother tongue and very many errors of pronunciation.
+2 Marked hesitation; limited range of structures and vocabulary; leading to some ambiguity of meaning.
 0/1/2 Very little factual information; material irrelevant; vague, arguments incoherent; little effort at presentation.
 0/1 Very poor; many gross errors; frequently incomprehensible.
 0/1 Very marked hesitation; severe limitations of structures and vocabulary; thought processes basically influenced by mother tongue.

-Page 3 Mark Scheme Syllabus Paper GCE AS LEVEL - May/June 2013 8682 01
+Page 3 Mark Scheme Syllabus Paper GCE AS LEVEL - October/November 2013 8682 01

-Section 2: Topic Conversation (40 marks) and Section 3: General Conversation (40 marks)
+Section 2: Topic Conversation and Section 3: General Conversation

-- Comprehension and Responsiveness 10 marks

-- Accuracy 10 marks

-- Feel for the Language 10 marks

-- Range of vocabulary and structures

-- Providing Information and Opinions 5 marks

-- Seeking Information and Opinions 5 marks
+Examiners will mark out of 40 for each part: Comprehension and Responsiveness (10 marks), Accuracy (10 marks), Feel for the Language (10 marks), Range of Vocabulary and Structures (total out of 10, divided between Providing Information and Opinions and Seeking Information and Opinions - see below).